History of the Organization

 Information on Calls

-Ears for Peers receive about 100 calls and IMs each semester.
+Ears for Peers receive about 100 calls and texts each semester.

 Call topics include, but are not limited to: roommate issues, loneliness, academic stress, difficulty adjusting to Tufts, difficulty making friends, anxiety, depression, questions about sexual orientation, difficulty with eating or body image, self harm, and suicidal ideation.